 You pay on your second visit to us.
 If we had to have a lottery, and you did not win the right to enter the event, you can join the wait list.
 We fill vacancies in the field from that list.

-- No paper: This process, with one or two exceptions, is online.
+- No paper: This process is online.
 There is no paper option for entry.
 You will pay online.

 - PayPal: We use PayPal to process payments.
 There is a fee for that, but we pay it.
 Payment processing is included in your entry fee.
 (You will pay on the PayPal site, but you are not required to have or create a PayPal account.
 You can use a credit card.
 If you have a PayPal account, you can pay that way, but you don't have to.)